 In accordance with the policy above, a teacher may confiscate a cell phone if a) it is out in plain sight, b) it is being used (regardless of with whom the student may be talking or text messaging), c) it rings in class or in a locker, or d) it serves as any form of disruption during the school day.
+Any confiscated phone will be taken and turned in to the grade dean.
+Depending on circumstances, the device may only be returned when the student's parent personally comes to pick it up.
+Multiple offenses will result in further disciplinary action.

-Should parents need to get a message to their child, they should contact the Upper School Administrative Assistant.
-If students needs to contact their parents, he or she may do so from the phones in the Upper School office.
+Should parents need to get a message to their child, they should contact the Upper School administrative assistant.
+If a student needs to contact their parents, he or she may do so from the phones in the Upper School office.